EL-Shellability and Noncrossing Partitions Associated with Well-Generated Complex Reflection Groups: Preliminaries

 \subsection{Complex Reflection Groups}

-Let $V$ be an $n$-dimensional complex vector space and $w\in U(V)$ a unitary transformation on $V$.
-Define the \emph{fixed space} $\fix{w}$ of $w$ as the set of all vectors in $V$ that remain invariant under the action of $w$.
-A unitary transformation is called \emph{reflection} if it has finite order and the corresponding fixed space has codimension $1$.
-Hence, $\fix{w}$ is a hyperplane in $V$, the so-called \emph{reflecting hyperplane of $w$}.
-A finite subgroup $W\leq U(V)$ that is generated by reflections is called unitary reflection group or -- as we say throughout the rest of the article -- \emph{complex reflection group}.
-A complex reflection group is called \emph{irreducible} if it does not fix a proper subspace of $V$.
+Let $V$ be an $n$-dimensional complex vector space and let $w\in U(V)$ be a unitary transformation on $V$.
+Define the \alert{fixed space $\fix{w}$ of $w$} as the set of all vectors in $V$ that remain invariant under the action of $w$.
+A unitary transformation $w$ is called a \alert{reflection} if it has finite order and the corresponding fixed space has codimension $1$.
+Hence $\fix{w}$ is a hyperplane in $V$, the so-called \alert{reflection hyperplane of $w$}.
+A finite subgroup $W\leq U(V)$ that is generated by unitary reflections is called a unitary reflection group or--- as we say throughout the rest of the article---a \alert{complex reflection group}.
+A complex reflection group is called \alert{irreducible} if it does not fix a proper subspace of $V$.
 The \alert{rank of $W$} is the dimension of the complement of the fixed space $V^{W}$ in $V$.
 We say that $W$ is \alert{well-generated} if $W$ has rank $n$ and can be generated by $n$ reflections.

-According to Shephard and Todd's classification \cite{shephard54finite} of finite irreducible complex reflection groups there is one infinite family of such reflection groups, denoted by $G(d,e,n)$, with $d,e,n$ being positive integers such that $n$ is the rank of the group, and such that $e$ divides $d$, as well as 34 exceptional groups, denoted by $G_{4}, G_{5},\ldots,G_{37}$.
-In case of $G(d,e,n)$, the parameter $n$ corresponds to the dimension of the vector space $V$ on which the group acts.
-We call an $(n\times n)$-matrix that has exactly one non-zero entry in each row and column a \emph{monomial matrix}.
-The group $G(d,e,n)$ can be defined as the group of monomial matrices, in which each non-zero entry is a primitive $d$-th root of unity and the product of all non-zero entries is a primitive $\tfrac{d}{e}$-th root of unity, and we will refer to this representation as the \alert{standard monomial representation of $G(d,e,n)$}.
+According to Shephard and Todd's classification of finite irreducible complex reflection groups, see \cite{shephard54finite}, there is one infinite family of such reflection groups, denoted by $G(d,e,n)$ with $d,e,n$ being positive integers such that $n$ is the rank of the group, and such that $e$ divides $d$, as well as $34$ exceptional groups, denoted by $G_{4},G_{5},\ldots,G_{37}$.
+We call a square matrix having exactly one non-zero entry in each row and in each column a \alert{monomial matrix}.
+The group $G(d,e,n)$ admits a representation as a group of monomial $(n\times n)$-matrices in which each non-zero entry is a $d$-th root of unity and the product of all non-zero entries is a $\tfrac{d}{e}$-th root of unity, and we will refer to this representation as the \alert{standard monomial representation of $G(d,e,n)$}.
 See \cite{lehrer09unitary}*{Chapter~2.2} for the exact definition.

-For every complex reflection group $W$ of rank $n$ there is a set of algebraically independent polynomials $\sigma_{1}, \sigma_{2}, \ldots, \sigma_{n}\in\mathbb{C}[X_{1},X_{2},\ldots,X_{n}]$ that remain invariant under the group action.
-The degrees of these polynomials are called \emph{degrees of $W$}.
-They have a close connection to the structure of $W$.
-Namely, the product of the degrees equals the group order and their sum equals the number of reflections of $W$ plus $n$ \cite{lehrer09unitary}*{Theorem~4.14}.
-We can similarly define another set of invariants, the \emph{codegrees of $W$}, on the dual space $V^{\ast}$ of linear functionals on $V$ (see \cite{lehrer09unitary}*{Definition~10.27}).
-If $d_{1}\leq d_{2}\leq\cdots\leq d_{n}$ denote the degrees and $d_{1}^{\ast}\geq d_{2}^{\ast}\geq\cdots\geq d_{n}^{\ast}$ the codegrees, it follows from \cite{orlik80unitary}*{Theorem~5.5} that a complex reflection group is \emph{well-generated} if it satisfies